Exchange graphs and Ext quivers: Introduction

-preserves the structure of lines, it also induces an isomorphism between their cyclic completions.
-Moreover, we prove (Theorem~\ref{thm:main}) that $\EGp_N(\qq{N},\zero)$ is a fundamental domain for the action on $\EGp(\qq{N})$ of the Seidel-Thomas braid group
+preserves the linear structures and so it induces an isomorphism between their cyclic completions.
+Thus, in Theorem~\ref{thm:main}, we actually prove that $\EGp_N(\qq{N},\zero)$ is a fundamental domain for the action of $\Br$ on $\EGp(\qq{N})$, in such a way that